telerik/maui-docs/knowledge-base/datagrid-apply-hover-style-decorationstyle-cellcontenttemplate.md

 				new Setter { Property = Label.BackgroundColorProperty, Value = Colors.Pink }
 			}
 		},
-		// Here is the PointerOver state that is invoked during hover new VisualState
+		// TAKEAWAY: This is the PointerOver state that is invoked during hover new VisualState
 		{
 			Name = "PointerOver",